pwckr/BHT_advanced_software_engineering_WiSe23_Paul_Wecker/Lec2_ Deep Q-Learning/0_Exercise_env/README.md

 ## Introduction

-Here is my python source code for training an agent to play flappy bird.
-It could be seen as a very basic example of Reinforcement Learning's application.
+Here is the python source code for training an agent to play flappy bird.
 <p align="center">
   <img src="demo/flappybird.gif" width=600><br/>
   <i>Result</i>
 </p>

-## How to use my code
+## How to use the code

 * **Train your model from scratch** by running **python train.py**
 * **Test your trained model** by running **python test.py**